£0.00 0

 Address

-Section 8.1 of the EHE guidance states '8.1 The parents' right to educate their child at home applies equally where a child has SEN. This right is irrespective of whether the child has a statement of special educational needs or an Education, Health and Care Plan (EHC plan).'
+Furthermore section 8.1 of the EHE guidance states '8.1 The parents' right to educate their child at home applies equally where a child has SEN. This right is irrespective of whether the child has a statement of special educational needs or an Education, Health and Care Plan (EHC plan).'

-children with an EHC Plan who attend a mainstream school; the parents of a child may withdraw him or her without the local authority’s consent...'
+EHE guidance continues at 8.6 discussing consent to remove the name from special school '...There is no equivalent requirement for children with an EHC Plan who attend a mainstream school; the parents of a child may withdraw him or her without the local authority’s consent...'

 10.3 of the 2015 Special educational needs and disability code of practice: 'Where a child or young person is a registered pupil and the parent decides to home educate, the parent must notify the school in writing that the child or young person is receiving education otherwise than at school and the school must then remove the pupil's name from the admission register.
 If the school is a special school, the local authority must give consent for the child's name to be removed, but this should not be a lengthy or complex process.
 There is no provision in law for a ‘trial period’ of home education.'